Trading with the Symmetrical Triangle Chart Pattern

 Confirmation Tools

 When trading with the symmetrical triangle, it's important to use additional confirmation to contribute to the accuracy of your trades.
-Here are some tools and techniques you can use:
+Here are some tools and techniques you may consider to use:

 • Volume Surge: One of the most reliable confirmation tools is volume.
 A significant rise in volume during the breakout indicates strong momentum and increases the likelihood of a sustained move.